 Sequestration, commonly known as bankruptcy, is a formal debt solution in Scotland.
 It is a legal process designed to help individuals who are overwhelmed by debt and cannot afford to pay back what they owe.

-Sequestration provides a structured and supervised means for debt relief, offering eligible individuals a chance for a fresh financial start if they're willing to surrender their assets and adhere to the terms of the arrangement.
+Sequestration provides a structured and supervised means for debt relief, offering eligible individuals a chance to manage what they owe if they're willing to surrender their assets and adhere to the terms of the arrangement.

 While the aim of sequestration is to provide individuals struggling with unmanageable debt an opportunity to regain control of their finances, the process comes with severe financial consequences.
 As such, it should always be considered as a last resort when other alternatives have been exhausted.